 Wuhan virus: Number of cases soars past 400 in China, death toll rises to 9

-BEIJING: The number of deaths from a new SARS-like virus has climbed to nine as of the end of Tuesday (Jan 21), an official from China's national health commission said in an update on Wednesday.
+BEIJING: The number of deaths from a new SARS-like virus has climbed to nine as of the end of Tuesday (Jan 21) with 440 confirmed cases, Chinese health officials said as authorities stepped up efforts to control the outbreak by discouraging public gatherings in Hubei province.

-There are a total of 440 confirmed cases in 13 provinces across the country, the commission's deputy head Li Bin told a media briefing, while more than 2,000 cases of close contact have also been detected.
+Another 2,197 cases of close contact with patients had been confirmed and there was evidence of "respiratory transmission" of the virus, National Health Commission Vice-Minister Li Bin told reporters.

 The number of cases compares with the total of more than 300 reported earlier as of Tuesday.